dac-2020/awebp/README.md

 # Day 9

-- how to stop non block things // how to stop interval :: SANAM or ME
+- how to stop non block things // how to stop interval :: SANAM or ME (clearInterval())
 - what can be the problem with `Async block or Non Blocking Code`.

 # Day 8